milovanderlinden/blackarch-site/_posts/2016-05-05-new-mirror.md

 icon: fa-globe
 ---

-We would like to thank [Dimitri of Wawa-Mania (dimitri@linux.com)](https://forum.wawa-mania.ec/) for becoming a BlackArch Linux mirror.
+We would like to thank [Dimitri of Wawa-Mania (dimitri@linux.com)](https://forum.wawa-mania.ec/) for becoming a BlackArch mirror.

 They are offering the following access: [http](http://blackarch.wawa-mania.ec/)